nandorsilva/arc-dados/lab-fastapi/app-restfull/README.md

 ```

 > [!IMPORTANT]
-> A API vai ser atualizada automaticamente quando detectar mudanças no có
+> A API vai ser atualizada automaticamente quando detectar mudanças no arquivo